 back, neck and shoulder pain;

-The number of persons taking sick leave due to sexual harassment is higher than average default.
+The number of persons taking sick leave due to sexual harassment is higher than the average default.
 At worst, it leads to such health problems of a psychological nature, which can even lead to disability.

 Your work may also suffer from sexual harassment.
 Examples of this are:

 If a threatening work environment persists longer, or if an incident has been intense, the stress reactions could be chronic or can lead to post-traumatic stress disorder.
 Characteristics of these are nightmares, loss of memory, and loss of concentration, evading behavior and flashbacks of the post-event.